Pstype/sai/doc/implementation_plan.md

 ## Best Practices & Official Guidance

 - **Next.js**: Use App Router, Server/Client Components, Suspense for async data, and Tailwind for styling.
 Reference [Next.js docs](https://nextjs.org/docs) for layouts, routing, and API routes.
-- **Appwrite**: Use JS SDK for frontend, Functions for backend logic, and real-time API for updates.
-Reference [Appwrite docs](https://appwrite.io/docs) for storage, authentication, and database operations.
+- **Supabase**: Use the JS client for frontend interactions, Edge Functions for backend logic, and the real-time API for updates.
+Reference [Supabase docs](https://supabase.io/docs) for storage, authentication, and database operations.
 - **Security**: Use environment variables for secrets, role-based access control, and never expose API keys in the client.
 - **Testing**: Add unit and integration tests for critical flows (upload, analysis, generation, export).